 You’ll notice that thanks to the trigger speed of this camera coupled with the high image resolution, this camera can capture excellent photos of animals moving quickly, including birds in flight.
 It could even catch images of multiple animals in the same frame clearly.

 It should be noted that as the light levels are changing in the day, at dusk and dawn, this camera can struggle a little to produce the best quality photos, although they are still good enough quality to view.
 There are frequent firmware upgrades being released for this camera, however, so there is a chance that the quality issues will be resolved quickly enough if you run a firmware upgrade.

 The Bushnell brand is well known for having a great battery life, and the Aggressor is no exception.
 This is one of the reasons why this camera is so popular.
 It takes 8 AA lithium batteries and whilst most other trail cameras offer 6 month’s battery life, this one boasts an impressive 12 months battery life although you will probably find that the estimation is based on a situation where the camera is not triggered very often.

 If you expect that the camera will be triggered quite frequently and set it up to take photographs rather than video clips, it is more realistic to estimate that the camera will manage to last for 6 to 8 months on one set of batteries.
 This is still a decent length of time and will mean that you don’t need to worry about going and changing the batteries very often.

-This is a high quality trail camera that is not only reasonably priced but also brings plenty of useful and impressive features.
-This Bushnell Aggressor no glow review is a detailed insight into some of the best features and thanks to a long detection zone range and particularly high quality images and video, you can be sure that you will never miss anything ever again.
+This is a high-quality trail camera that is not only reasonably priced but also brings plenty of useful and impressive features.
+This Bushnell Aggressor no glowing review is a detailed insight into some of the best features and thanks to a long detection zone range and particularly high-quality images and video, you can be sure that you will never miss anything ever again.